Cezar Zamfir

-Iulius Cezar Zamfir (born 27 October 1966) is a Romanian former footballer who played as a midfielder.
+Iulius Cezar Zamfir (born 27 October 1966) is a Romanian former professional footballer who played as a midfielder, currently assistant coach at Liga II club ASA Târgu Mureș.

 Playing career

 Cezar Zamfir was born on 27 October 1966 in Bucharest and started playing football in 1986 at Progresul București, after which he went to play for Inter Sibiu.
 In 1989, Zamfir went to play for Dinamo București, where in his first season spent at the club, he won the title, the cup and reached the 1989–90 European Cup Winners' Cup semi-finals, also managing to score the third goal of a 3–0 league victory against rival Steaua București.
 From 1991 until 1998, Zamfir played for Rapid București, reaching two cup finals, winning one.
 He ended his playing career at Gloria Bistrița.
 Zamfir has a total of 23 matches played in European competitions.

 Managerial career

 Cezar Zamfir started his managerial career in 1999, working as an assistant at Sportul Studențesc București until 2010, a period in which he also was the team's head coach on several occasions.
 Afterwards he worked as Tibor Selymes's assistant at Astra Ploiești and FCM Târgu Mureș, after they previously worked together at Sportul Studențesc and he also worked as an assistant for Valentin Sinescu, Daniel Isăilă and Florin Marin at Astra Giurgiu.
 From 2017 he started to work as László Balint's assistant coach at ASA Târgu Mureș, Miercurea Ciuc, Sportul Snagov, Metaloglobus București and UTA Arad.